dangtuanhuy/assembla-to-jira-migration/README.md

 ### Import tickets

-Alright, this is the moment we've all been waiting for.
+Alright, this is the moment we've all been waiting for!
 It's time to import the Assembla tickets and create the matching Jira issues.
+Here we go.

 ```
 POST /rest/api/2/issue